 |Unknown or not reported:||0|

-The state of Washington runs 59 jails and 12 prisons.
+The state runs 59 jails and 12 prisons.
 They currently have 19,802 inmates in prison and 12,150 in jail.
-Washington’s Department of Corrections operates off an annual budget of $1.9 billion and a staff of 8,300 employees.
-Based on one hundred thousand residents, Washington has a property crime rate of 3,494, a violent crime rate of 302 and an overall incarceration rate of 259.
-It costs Washington $46,897 per prisoner, per year.
-The Washington community corrections system also oversees 89,317 people on probation and 11,322 inmates on parole.
+The state’s Department of Corrections operates off an annual budget of $1.9 billion and a staff of 8,300 employees.
+Based on one hundred thousand residents, WA has a property crime rate of 3,494, a violent crime rate of 302 and an overall incarceration rate of 259.
+It costs the state $46,897 per prisoner, per year.
+The state community corrections system also oversees 89,317 people on probation and 11,322 inmates on parole.

 |Prison Name||Prison Type|